azu/request-filtering-agent/README.md

 // Create http agent that allow 127.0.0.1, but it disallow other private ip const agent = new RequestFilteringHttpAgent({
-    allowIPAddressList: ["127.0.0.1"], // it is preferred than allowPrivateIP option
+    allowIPAddressList: ["127.0.0.1"], // it is preferred than allowPrivateIPAddress option
-    allowPrivateIP: false, // Default: false
+    allowPrivateIPAddress: false, // Default: false });
-});
 // 127.0.0.1 is private ip address, but it is allowed const url = 'http://127.0.0.1:8080/';